 Researchers have observed that Earthquakes are not related to the strength of some types of Hurricanes.
 Therefore, researchers’ hypothesis cannot hold true for all hurricanes.

-Scientists have not provided any evidence of earthquakes off Mexico.
+Scientists have not provided any evidence of earthquakes in Mexico.
 Though Hurricane Sandy was one of the fiercest storms recorded in the US, it did not engender any storm earthquakes.

 This endorses that the mechanism of hurricane earthquakes occurrence does not pertain to seabed topography and local oceanic features.
 For this reason, researchers strive to give their utmost to characterize this new phenomenon.
 Also, study its factors that may affect the mechanism of its action.